ahmetbulur/real-estate-management-system/README.md

 # Real Estate Management System

-- The subject of the project is to develop a real estate management software.
+- The subject of the project is to develop a real estate management software for DERE Company.
 - Enigma used for visualization ("enigma.jar" file should be imported.)
 - General Information :